alextai24/FinalProjectCXPT501/figures/README.md

 Contains all figures in the final report.
-Includes bar plots and overlapping strip and box plots for clinical characteristics
+Includes bar plots and overlapping strip and box plots for multiple clinical characteristics in the dataset.